vhive-serverless/vHive/docs/developers_guide.md

 ## Testing stock Knative setup or images

-If you need to test Knative functions in stock Knative environment (i.e., containers) or in gVisor MicroVMs instead of Firecracker MicroVMs, use the following commands to set up the environment.
+If you need to test Knative functions in stock Knative environment (i.e., containers) or under gVisor's runsc runtime instead of Firecracker MicroVMs, use the following commands to set up the environment.

 ```bash
 git clone https://github.com/vhive-serverless/vhive